marionettejs/backbone.marionette/docs/marionette.view.md

 bound at the time of instantiation instanciation, and an exception will be thrown if the handlers on the view do not exist.

+The `modelEvents` and `collectionEvents` will be bound and unbound with the Backbone.View `delegateEvents` and `undelegateEvents` method calls.
+This allows the view to be re-used and have the model and collection events re-bound.

 ### Multiple Callbacks

 Multiple callback functions can be specified by separating them with a